-Psychology involves the study of the human mind and behaviour (this does not mean you will be able to read minds!).
-Apart from being interesting, the course will be of use to anyone pursuing a people oriented career.
+Psychology involves the study of the human mind and behaviour.
+Apart from being interesting, the course will be of use to anyone pursuing a people-oriented career.
 Its value is recognised within a range of fields from business and education to health and sport.